 Calm and quiet mornings can start with or look like:

-- spending time in the Word
+- spending time in prayer

 - giving thanks for the day